slinkity/slinkity/www/src/docs/component-shortcodes.md

 {% endisland %}{% endraw %}
 ```

-🚨 **Careful, this won't work as written!** Paired shortcode content is processed as plain HTML, so markdown syntax won't work as expected 😢
+🚨 **Careful, this won't work as written!** Paired shortcode content is processed as plain HTML, so markdown syntax won't work as expected.

-But all is not lost.
+There is a solution though.
 Since you _can_ still nest other shortcodes as paired shortcode content, you can use [11ty's handy `renderTemplate`](https://www.11ty.dev/docs/plugins/render/) like so:

 ```md{% raw %}
 {% island 'FancyBackground.jsx|vue|svelte' %}